luthfiraditya/spotifyapp-review-chatbot/README.md

 ## NOTES
-- process preprocessing belum optimal terutama untuk review_text, ada review text yang bukan bahasa inggris
+- The preprocessing process is not yet optimal, especially for review_text, as there are some review texts that are not in English.
-- hasil chatbot dapat dilihat di folder result/llm_response/
+- The chatbot results can be found in the folder result/llm_response/.
-- Saya belum sempat menambahkan process evaluation, awalnya mau pake RAGAS, cuman karna keterbatasan waktu, hal itu tidak sempat saya lakukan
+- I haven't had the chance to add the evaluation process yet.
+Initially, I planned to use RAGAS, but due to time constraints, I wasn't able to implement it.